nsrau/azure-docs.it-it/articles/connectors/connectors-create-api-github.md

 <properties
 pageTitle="GitHub | Microsoft Azure"
-description="Creare app per la logica in Servizio app di Azure.
-GitHub è un servizio di hosting di repository Git basato sul Web.
-Offre tutte le funzionalità di Git per il controllo delle revisioni distribuite e la gestione del codice sorgente , oltre a diverse funzionalità aggiuntive." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+description="Create Logic apps with Azure App service.
+GitHub is a web-based Git repository hosting service.
+It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />